Arash-11/bootloader/README.md

 - [x] Switch to 32-bit protected mode.
 - [x] Print to screen in 32-bit protected mode using video RAM.

 Uses NASM and QEMU.
-On Mac, you can install these via Homebrew: `brew install nasm qemu`
+To run, install NASM and QEMU, and then just run `make`.